ScottGreenhalgh/docker-test/README.md

 - Restart the container: `docker compose up`

 Note: Older version if docker hyphenate the commands (e.g. docker-compose instead of docker compose)

+### Running a container with multiple services

+This project contains an app service (for building the application) and the selenium service (TDD/BDD for testing).
+During containerised deverlopment, selenium is not needed, but it is also a listed dependancy.
+Therefore to run this container you will need:

+`docker compose up --no-deps app`

+With `app` being the service name and `--no-deps` ignoring the dependancies.

+- To run selenium locally you can do: `docker compose up selenium`

+- To stop a single running service: `docker compose stop <service name>`

+### Running docker with VS Code dev container

+The VS Code Dev Container extension can attach to the development environment.
+The `.devcontainer/devcontainer.json` file defines which services it will attach to during development.
+In this project, this is currently configure to specifically target app and not selenium.
+Therefore selenium will not run unlsess explicitly started.

 ## Misc Docker Commands